Healthdirect Free Australian health advice you can count on.

 Healthy bones

-If you have fallen and you are in pain, you may have a broken bone that requires urgent medical attention.
-See your doctor or health service immediately.
-If you cannot see your doctor urgently, call triple zero (000) and ask for an ambulance.
+If you have fallen and you are in pain, you may have a broken bone that needs urgent medical attention.
+If you can't see your doctor urgently, call triple zero (000) and ask for an ambulance.

 Key facts

-• Healthy bones are dense and strong, support your body and help you to move around.
+• Healthy bones are dense and strong — they support your body and help you to move around.

 • As you get older, your bones naturally become weaker and less dense.

-• Sometimes your bones can become too fragile, and they may get damaged or break even from small injuries, such as a minor fall.
+• Sometimes your bones can become fragile, and they may get damaged or break from small injuries.

-• The foods you eat, medicines you take and medical conditions you have can all influence the health of your bones.
+• Many things can influence the health of your bones, including the foods you eat, medicines you take and medical conditions you have.

-• You can keep your bones heathy by making sure you get enough calcium and vitamin D, exercising regularly with weight-bearing activities, stopping smoking, and drinking in moderation.
+• You can keep your bones healthy by making sure you keep a healthy lifestyle — get enough calcium, protein and vitamin D, exercise regularly, stop smoking and drink in moderation.

 What are 'healthy' bones?

-Your bones grow throughout childhood and adolescence, and bone renewal (known as ‘remodeling’) occurs throughout life.
+Your bones grow throughout childhood and adolescence.
+Bone renewal (known as 'remodelling') occurs throughout life.

-Key components of bones include calcium, collagen and bone marrow.
-Your bones are affected by the foods you eat and your lifestyle, so looking after your general health will help to keep your bones healthy.
+Your bones are affected by your diet and lifestyle.
+Looking after your general health will help to keep your bones healthy.

 Why is bone health important?

-Bone health is important as your bones support your body, help you to move around and protect sensitive organs like your heart and lungs.
+Bone health is important as your bones support your body, help you to move around.
+They also protect sensitive organs like your heart and lungs.

-As you get older, you bone strength slowly decreases which can sometimes lead to osteoporosis.
+As you get older, your bone strength slowly decreases.
+This can sometimes lead to osteoporosis.
 Osteoporosis is a chronic (long-term) disease in which your bones become hollow and fragile, so that even a minor injury or fall can result in a broken bone.
+This can lead to a lower quality of life.

 What are the symptoms of poor bone health?

-Broken bones caused by a minor fall or small injury are also a sign of poor bone health.
+• broken bones caused by a minor fall or injury

-If your bones are extremely weak, you may experience damaged or fractured bones caused by every-day movement and pressure on your bones.
+In extreme cases, damaged or fractured bones caused by everyday movement and pressure on your bones.

 What factors put bone health at risk?

-Some medical conditions can increase your risk of poor bone health, such as HIV, diabetes or rheumatoid arthritis.
+Some medical conditions can increase your risk of poor bone health, such as:

-Medicines, such as glucocorticoids — which are sometimes used to treat asthma — and some cancer treatments, can also have a negative effect on your bone health.
+Medicines, such as glucocorticoids and some cancer treatments, can negatively affect your bone health.

 What happens to my bones as I get older?

-As you get older, more bone is broken down than is rebuilt, so your bones become weaker over time.
-Weaker bones are more likely to break if you have even a small injury.
+Weaker bones are more likely to break even from a small injury.
 They may also develop tiny fractures, which can be painful.

-Osteopaenia (also spelled osteopenia) is a condition that is more common in older people.
-Osteopaenia means that your bones are less dense than normal, but not so porous as to have a diagnosis of osteoporosis.
+Osteopaenia (osteopenia) is more common in older people.
+It means that your bones are less dense than normal, but not so fragile as to be diagnosed with osteoporosis.

 If you have osteopaenia, you are at greater risk of developing osteoporosis.
-It is considered an early warning sign that you should be taking action to improve your bone health and reduce your risk of breaking a bone in future.
+It's an early warning sign that you should take action to improve your bone health.
+This can lower your chance of breaking a bone in future.

 What can I do to improve my bone health?